From Zendaya To Dwayne Johnson: 10 Celebrities On Their Struggles With Mental Health For #WorldMentalHealthDay

 “I didn’t want to carry around the stigma of a lifelong disease that would define me and potentially end my career.
 I was so terrified of losing everything,” Mariah told People Magazine.
 “I’m hopeful we can get to a place where the stigma is lifted from people going through anything alone.
 It can be incredibly isolating.
 It does not have to define you and I refuse to allow it to define me or control me.”

-From Zendaya To Dwayne Johnson: 10 Celebrities On Their Struggles With Mental Health For #WorldMentalHealthDay was originally published on globalgrind.cassiuslife.com
+From Zendaya To Dwayne Johnson: 10 Celebrities On Their Struggles With Mental Health For #WorldMentalHealthDay was originally published on globalgrind.com